James Tuck (Canadian football)

-James Tuck (born June 12, 1990) is a Canadian football fullback for the Montreal Alouettes of the Canadian Football League (CFL).
-He was drafted by the Alouettes in the fourth round of the 2014 CFL Draft.
-He played CIS football at York.
+James Tuck (born June 12, 1990) is a Canadian former professional football fullback who is the running backs coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He played in ten seasons for six different teams and won a Grey Cup championship with the Montreal Alouettes in 2023.
+He played CIS football for the York Lions.
 Tuck also played junior football for the Newmarket Storm of the Ontario Varsity Football League.

-Early years
+Early life

 Tuck played hockey at Cardinal Carter Catholic High School in Aurora, Ontario.
 He played hockey in the Aurora Minor Hockey Association and York Simcoe Express triple-A programs growing up.
 He did not play football in high school as Cardinal Carter Catholic was a non-football school.
 Tuck first played football for the Newmarket Storm of the Ontario Varsity Football League, where he played for two seasons.

 University career

 Tuck played for the York Lions of York University from 2010 to 2013.
 He was a linebacker his first two seasons before switching to defensive end for his last two years.
 He played in seven games for the team during his freshman year in 2010, recording 24.5 tackles and one pass breakup.
 Tuck appeared in three games for the Lions in 2011, totaling 9.5 tackles and one forced fumble.
 He started eight games for the team in 2012, accumulating 33 total tackles, 6.5 sacks, and one forced fumble.
 He won the Nobby Wirkowski Defensive MVP Trophy as the Lions' most valuable defensive player and played in the 2013 East West Bowl.
 Tuck started eight games his senior season in 2013, recording 41.5 tackles, 4.5 sacks, two pass breakups, one forced fumble and one fumble recovery.
 He again earned the Nobby Wirkowski Defensive MVP Trophy in 2013.
 He was in the Business and Society program at York.